jfmolderez/Dockerized_Node_App/README.md

 - Optionally, delete the image : `docker rmi image_id`

 ## Additional remarks
-The names of the images have two parts : the name itself and the tag separated by a colom.
+- The names of the images have two parts : the name itself and the tag separated by a colom.
 The name is for a group of images and the tag corresponds to the specific image, its specialization.

-`RUN` is an image build step, the state of the container after a `RUN` command will be committed to the container image.
+- `RUN` is an image build step, the state of the container after a `RUN` command will be committed to the container image.
 A dockerfile can have many `RUN` steps that layer on top of one another to build the image.

-`CMD` is the command the container executes by default when you launch the built image ,i.e. a new container.
+- `CMD` is the command the container executes by default when you launch the built image ,i.e. a new container.
 A dockerfile will only use the final `CMD` defined.

+- To push the image tagged as `goals:latest` to docker hub, follow these steps:
+    - create a new repository on docker hub : `jfmolderez/goals`
+    - retag the local image with a tag refering to this new repo : `docker tag goals:latest jfmolderez/goals:tagname`
+    - push the image to docker hub : `docker push jfmolderez/goals:tagname`
+    - you might be required to login before : `docker login`